Nick Bell (Australian entrepreneur): Early life and education

 Bell was born in Victoria where he was raised on a farm.
-He attended Mowbray High School, then went on to Victoria University, Australia.
+He attended Mowbray High School and Victoria University, Australia.
 He left and went to London where he worked for several bars, prior to returning to Melbourne to continue his studies.
 He spent six weeks studying for a business degree before leaving school without graduating.

 Career

-In 2004, at the age of 24, Bell launched his first business selling skincare products.
+In 2004, Bell launched his first business selling skincare products.
 He later closed the business due to supply chain issues.
-He started WME, a search marketing firm he launched from his home with $400.
+He launched WME, a search marketing firm, from his home with $400.
 His group of companies grew to 1200+ employees and $160 million in revenue by 2019.
-Bell sold one of his 11 agencies, WME, to Melbourne IT for $39 million in 2017, but he stayed on to expand the company internationally.
+Bell sold WME to Melbourne IT for $39 million in 2017, but he stayed on to expand the company internationally.
 Outside of WME, Bell has founded or co-founded over 12 companies, including Appscore, Removify, Lisnic, Primal, and First Page Digital.

 In 2019, Bell co-founded Removify with Andrew Whitford, a reputation management company that removes unwanted and fake reviews published on websites.

-Other companies founded by Bell include Hosting Australia, USEO, SEO Agency, and Results First.
+Other companies founded by Bell include Outsourcey, USEO, SEO Agency, and Results First.
 He is also an investor in Tribe, Frase.io, Disputify, Vervoe, Cannabis, Ideapod, Lead Chat and Greenfields.

 In 2022, Bell appeared as a boardroom advisor for the sixth season of The Celebrity Apprentice Australia.

-Personal life
+In 2024, Bell launched Outsourcey, a business process outsourcing company in the Philippines, focusing on cost savings in marketing and other business functions.

+In 2024, Bell joined the new lineup of judges on Shark Tank Australia where entrepreneurs pitch their ideas to secure investment and mentorship.
+The judging panel also includes Maxine Horne, Davie Fogarty, Jane Lu, and Robert Herjavec.
+The 2024 season is produced by Sony Pictures Television’s Curio Pictures for Network 10.